This article has been recently updated with some additional information. Enjoy.

 Why three days?
 This will allow you to see any possible scale or bloat fluctuations.
 You will then compare your composition or number results to your prior months.
 You should either be the same size or increasing in definition or mass.
 If you are losing mass/weight or gaining it on a noticeable level, something needs to change with your program and diet.

-2. Consider allowing for a fast or deficit day a week.
+2. Consider allowing a fast or deficit day each week.

 This may not be needed if your numbers and eating are pretty close.
-However, if you find you are a creature of overeating on large levels or are having a tough time still getting your footing, this is a great plan.
+However, if you find you are a creature who overeats on large levels or are having a tough time still getting your footing, this is a great plan.
 Allowing for one large deficit day will put a dent in reasonable surpluses.
-Some people like to look into fasting protocols for their one day a week.
+Some people like to look into fasting protocols for their one day.

 I may be beating a dead horse, but the truth is fat gain doesn’t happen in a day.
-Fat gain happens in small moments that move from week to week.
-We tell ourselves things aren’t a big deal, that it is just water, or that 2-3 pounds is easy to take care of.
-The next thing you know, 2 pounds have become 20 and the disappointment becomes a 2 ton truck of guilt on your soul.
+Fat gain happens in small moments that add up from week to week.
+We tell ourselves things aren’t a big deal, that it is just water, or that 2-3 pounds is easy to remove; but the next thing you know, 2 pounds have become 20 and the disappointment becomes a 2 ton truck of guilt on your soul.
 Don’t let it get to that point.
-Don’t bow down your head.
+Don’t bow your head.
 Don’t give up so easily.
-Your happiness can depend on it and ultimately, your life.
+Your happiness, and ultimately your life, can depend on it.

 If you take away anything from this article, it should be this:

 As long as you master maintenance, the days you choose to eat in a deficit will count for something.
-Do you understand what that means?
+Do you understand what this means?
 It means as long as you don’t screw up maintenance, if you hit enough low days, you will get there eventually.
-I say this a lot to clients and in phone consults, but it is true.
-Don’t focus on the deficit until your understand the maintenance.
-It is truly a great gift to fat loss.
+I constantly tell my clients this because it is true.
+Don’t focus on the deficit until you understand the maintenance.
+Understanding this is crucial to succeed in your fat loss journey.